 Ready to Bake

-Scoop a generous tablespoon (but not too generous!) of dough and shape it into a ball.
+Scoop a generous tablespoon (about 1 1/2 tbsp) of dough and shape it into a ball.
 Roll the ball in the snickerdoodle coating, make sure to evenly distribute it.
 Set the ball on to the prepared baking sheet and repeat with the remaining dough.
 Space them around 5 cm (2.5 in) apart.

 Bake in the preheated oven for around 12-14 minutes depending on the size of the cookies.
 I made 38 cookies and they needed 13 minutes.
 Cool the pumpkin snickerdoodle cookies on the baking sheet for about 5 minutes, and then transfer to a wire rack to cool completely.